Exploring terahertz-scale exchange resonances in synthetic ferrimagnets with ultrashort optically induced spin currents: Results

 The hitherto assumed equal spin transfer efficiency on Co and Gd requires further attention.
 The EXM frequency predicted by our model is actually independent of the precise ratio of $\delta_\mathrm{Co}/\delta_\mathrm{Gd}$ and thus, differences in spin transfer efficiencies.
 Instead, the sum $\delta_\mathrm{Co}+\delta_\mathrm{Gd}$ alone is decisive, meaning that a variety of combinations of $\delta_\mathrm{Co}$ and $\delta_\mathrm{Gd}$ can yield the same frequency.
 This is due to the assumed isotropy of the system.
 Possible anisotropy fields are much lower than exchange fields between Gd and Co and would only induce small perturbations.
 The z-component of the precession amplitude, on the other hand, does depend on $\delta_\mathrm{Co}/\delta_\mathrm{Co}$.
 We did confirm that the applicability of our model is not strictly limited to the case that $\delta_\mathrm{Co}=\delta_\mathrm{Gd}$ by fitting the data with various ratios of $\delta_\mathrm{Co}/\delta_\mathrm{Gd}$ and obtaining good results.
 However, it was not possible to reliably extract the best ratio from the fits.
+Furthermore, different efficiencies and variations in absorption length of Co and Gd might have a minor influence on the excitation efficiency.
+Since dramatic changes in EXM dynamics were observed among adding less than one monolayer of Gd, we conclude that the mechanisms discussed thus far dominate.

 Another interesting aspect of the dynamics at $L_\mathrm{comp}$ is that half an oscillation around $\mathbf{L}_\mathrm{tot}$ corresponds to switching the magnetization by 180$^\circ$ in the film plane.
-Theoretical studies by Cheng~\textit{et~al.} on antiferromagnets~\cite{Cheng:2015} came to the similar conclusion that a perpendicular ps spin current pulse can manipulate the order parameter of a magnetic system.
+Theoretical studies on antiferromagnets~\cite{Cheng:2015, Weissenhofer:2023} came to the similar conclusion that a perpendicular spin current pulse can manipulate the order parameter of a magnetic system.
 Since our TR-MOKE setup is insensitive to changes in IP magnetization, we refrain from claims as to whether such switching is realistically possible in our device.
 We further note that distinct IP easy axes would be required to establish defined states between which the magnetization can be switched.

 Finally, we will put our results into perspective with previous studies on EXMs.
 While higher resonance frequencies than the ones we find have been observed in insulating ferri- and antiferromagnets,~\cite{Zhang:2015, Tzschaschel:2017, Hsu:2020} those materials are extremely challenging to be implemented into devices due to their poor conductivity and the lack of conduction spin polarization.
 Exchange resonance modes in a similar frequency range ($\sim0.4$~THz) have not been reported in metallic systems at room temperature to the best of our knowledge.
 Comparable Ru-based synthetic antiferromagnetic oscillators only reach frequencies in the $\sim 20$~GHz range at zero field~\cite{Waring:2020} which is owed to the RKKY coupling being much weaker than the RE-TM exchange.
 The sample design used in our study offers not only a high conductivity in general but also ferromagnetic interfacial layers with high conduction spin polarization.
 Consequently, our layer structure could easily be integrated into electronic applications, as magnetoresistive effects can be used to probe the precession state on-chip.
 Furthermore, our results deepen understanding on intricacies in the fascinating platform of Co/Gd multilayers that are highly relevant for other types of spintronic applications such as magnetic racetrack memory devices.